transloadit/uppy/website/src/docs/index.md

 [Try it live](/examples/dashboard/)

-Drag and Drop, Webcam, basic file manipulation (adding metadata, for example) and uploading via tus resumable uploads or XHR/Multipart is all possible using just the `uppy` client module.
-However, if you add [uppy-server](https://github.com/transloadit/uppy-server) to the mix, your users will be able to select files from remote sources, such as Instagram, Google Drive and Dropbox, bypassing the client (so a 5 GB video isn’t eating into your mobile data plan), and then uploaded to the final distanation.
-Files are removed from uppy-server after an upload is complete, or after a resonable timeout.
-Access tokens also don’t stick around for long, for security.
+Drag and Drop, Webcam, basic file manipulation (adding metadata), uploading via tus resumable uploads or XHR/Multipart is all possible using just the uppy client module.

+Adding [Uppy Server](/docs/server/) to the mix enables remote sources, such as Instagram, Google Drive and Dropbox.
+Uploads from remote sources are handled server-to-serber,(so a 5 GB video won’t be eating into your mobile data plan.
+Files are removed from Uppy Server after an upload is complete, or after a reasonable timeout.
+Access tokens also don’t stick around for long, for security reasons.

 ## Installation

-NPM is the recommended installation method when building large scale apps with Uppy.
-It pairs nicely with a CommonJS module bundler such as [Webpack](http://webpack.github.io/), [Browserify](http://browserify.org/) or [Rollup.js](http://rollupjs.org/).

 ``` bash
 $ npm install uppy
 ```

+We recommend installing from NPM and then using a module bundler such as [Webpack](http://webpack.github.io/), [Browserify](http://browserify.org/) or [Rollup.js](http://rollupjs.org/).

 If you like, you can also use a pre-built bundle, for example from [unpkg CDN](https://unpkg.com/uppy/).
 In that case `Uppy` will attach itself to the global `window.Uppy` object.